epics-docs/epics-docs/specs/IOCInit.rst

 The Channel Access server tasks are allowed to run by calling rsrv_run.

 initHookAfterCaServerRunning is announced.
-If the IOC is starting for the ﬁrst time, initHookAtEnd is announced.
+If the IOC is starting for the first time, initHookAtEnd is announced.

 A command completion message is logged, and initHookAfterIocRunning is announced.